 Why schedule social media posts?

-1. Saves Time: The most important reason for every business owner and marketer to use scheduling is for time management.
-Things come up out of nowhere, so being prepared when life throws you a curveball is crucial.
+- Saves Time: The most important reason for every business owner and marketer to use scheduling is for time management.
+Things come up out of nowhere, so be prepared when life throws you a curveball.
 By blocking out time in your calendar to schedule your posts, it frees you up to work on other important daily tasks while your social media posts go out on time.

 Whether you schedule posts for an entire week or a month in advance, you will be less likely to miss a day because of your preparation.
 Your schedule will help you save time and keep you organised, as well as increase your chances of following your large social media goals!